bgonzalezbustamante/COVID-19-South-America/docs/Tracker.md

 [![Update](https://img.shields.io/badge/latest%20data%20update-2020--05--16-orange.svg)](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series) [![DOI](https://img.shields.io/badge/DOI-10.17605%2FOSF.IO%2F6FM7X-blue)](http://doi.org/10.17605/OSF.IO/6FM7X) [![R](https://img.shields.io/badge/made%20with-R%20v3.6.1-1f425f.svg)](https://cran.r-project.org/) [![Jekyll](https://img.shields.io/badge/made%20with-Jekyll-1f425f.svg)](https://jekyllrb.com/)

-> This online tracker was deprecated in mid-May 2020 to focus on a paper which evaluates early projections and governmental responses to COVID-19 epidemic in South America, which was published in *World Development* journal (DOI: [10.1016/j.worlddev.2020.105180](https://doi.org/10.1016/j.worlddev.2020.105180)).
+> This online tracker was deprecated in mid-May 2020 to focus on a paper which evaluates early projections and governmental responses to COVID-19 epidemic in South America.
+This paper was published in *World Development* journal (DOI: [10.1016/j.worlddev.2020.105180](https://doi.org/10.1016/j.worlddev.2020.105180)).
 See its [demonstration for R](Early-Responses.md).

 This was an online tracker of COVID-19 coronavirus outbreak -a pandemic- in South America deployed on GitHub between March 2020 and mid-May 2020, which presented the epidemic curves based on the incidence in the region [(see epicurve stratified by country)](Incidence-South-America.md).
 Furthermore, estimated R, explored serial interval (SI) distribution, and future incidence simulations are fitted by case.<sup id="a1">[1](#f1)</sup> The countries reviewed are as follows: